Toya raises $4M after Miraculous Ladybug crosses 200M plays on Roblox

 Appealing to girls

-Shperling and her cofounder Yifat Anzelevich started Toya to make games for girls, which has been an underserved market.
+Shperling and her cofounder, Yifat Anzelevich, started Toya to make games for girls, which has been an underserved market.

-Female gamers comprised 41% of computer and video game players in the United States in 2020, according to the Entertainment Software Association.
+Female gamers make up 41% of computer and video game players in the United States in 2020, according to the Entertainment Software Association.
 Girls and women are getting more and more into esports as well, with reports citing women comprising 35% of esports gamers and 30% of esports viewership.
 According to Crunchbase, 423 gaming companies had at least one female founder, up from 312 in March 2020.

 Toya was founded in 2017, and has released 30 games.
 Toya creates diverse and inclusive content for the metaverse generation.